Program and Application Information

 - The "Save Draft Application" button on the application form allows you to save a partially completed application and return at a later date and time to complete and submit your funding request.

 - Applications must be submitted online using the program's online form.

 - We will contact you approximately 6 months after your award date to confirm project execution and impacts.

-- We will ask you to provide proof of project execution and payment.
+- We will ask you to provide proof of payment information for the approved project.

 Click here to download the CTMVP Administrative Process flowchart.